Skip to main content

 POST /objects/value # Get current values for object(s)

-POST /objects/history # Get historical values with time range
+POST /objects/history # Get historical values with time range [optional]

 Update Endpoints:

-PUT /objects/{elementId}/value # Update object's current value
+PUT /objects/{elementId}/value # Update object's current value [optional]

-PUT /objects/{elementId}/history # Update historical values
+PUT /objects/{elementId}/history # Update historical values [optional]

 Subscription Endpoints:

-POST /subscriptions # Create new subscription
+POST /subscriptions # Create new subscription [optional]

-POST /subscriptions/{id}/unregister # Unregister objects
+POST /subscriptions/register # Add monitored objects [optional]

 HTTP Methods and Semantics